 I am delighted to announce that I have been asked to exhibit antique American flags once again at New York's Union League Club.

 This is a selling exhibition.
 I will present a wealth of material in the spacious gallery, including antique American flags, political and patriotic textiles.
-There will be items from the Women's Suffrage movement, as well as patriotic objects from the realms of both folk and fine art, patriotic paintings, and Native American beadwork.
+There will be items from the Women's Suffrage movement, Native American beadwork, and early American folk art of a patriotic nature.

-When: The exhibit will be open for approx. 2 1/2 months, beginning July 1st and closing at the end of August, 2023.
+When: The exhibit will be open for 2 months, beginning May 1st and closing June 30th, 2024.

 Where: The Union League Club, 38 East 37th St., New York, NY [S.W.
 Corner of Park Ave. & 37th Streets]